Law School Admission Test: Reading comprehension

-Logic games

-The current LSAT contains one logic games (LG) section, officially referred to as the "analytical reasoning" section.
-One section contains four "games" falling into a number of categories including grouping, matching, and ordering of elements.

-Each LG section has 22–24 questions.
-Each game begins by outlining the premise ("there are five people who might attend this afternoon's meeting") and establishing a set of conditions governing the relationships among the subjects ("if Amy is present, then Bob is not present; if Cathy is present, then Dan is present...").
-The examinee is then asked to draw conclusions from the statements ("What is the maximum number of people who could be present?").
-What makes the games challenging is that the rules do not produce a single "correct" set of relationships among all elements of the game; rather, the examinee is tested on their ability to analyze the range of possibilities embedded in a set of rules.
-Individual questions often add rules or modify existing rules, requiring quick reorganization of known information.
-The LG section is commonly regarded by LSAT takers as the most difficult section of the test, at least at first, but it is also the section that can be most improved upon with practice.

-As part of a lawsuit settlement regarding disability accommodations, the LSAC announced it would begin researching "alternative ways to assess analytical reasoning skills," which it will phase in by 2023.

-Unscored Variable section
+Unscored variable section

-The current test contains one experimental section which Law Services refers to as the "Variable section".
+The current test contains one experimental section which is referred to as the "variable section".
 It is used to test new questions for future exams.
 The performance of the examinee on this section is not reported as part of the final score.
 The examinee is not told which section of the exam is experimental, since doing so could skew the data.
-Previously, this section has always been one of the first three sections of any given test, but beginning with the administration of the October 2011 LSAT the experimental can be after the first three sections.
+Previously, this section has always been one of the first three sections of any given test, but beginning with the administration of the October 2011 LSAT, the experimental section can be after the first three sections.
 LSAC makes no specific claim as to which section(s) it has appeared as in the past, and what section(s) it may appear as in the future.
-This section is regarded as harder than the scored sections.